In this lesson, students learn about climate anxiety and create a climate anxiety toolkit.

 Step 2 - Investigate: Students research and practice a strategy to manage anxiety and create a one-page mini-poster about this strategy.

-Step 3 - Inspire: Students share their mini-poster with the class, and students discuss what they learned from each other.
+Step 3 - Inspire: Students share their mini-poster with the class and discuss what they learned from each other.

 Students are able to practice emotional regulation and identify specific coping strategies that work for them.